SO. LONG. TO. WAIT.

 Who are the bookies tipping?

-Kendrick, Elton and Fleetwood Mac are the bookies’ favourites for 2019, with a Paddy Power spokesperson telling NME: “There’s a big Glasto-shaped hole in our lives this year and we’re already excited to see the line-up for 2019.
+A Paddy Power spokesperson told NME: “There’s a big Glasto-shaped hole in our lives this year and we’re already excited to see the line-up for 2019.
 It’s Kendrick in at the top spot – after consistently blowing everyone away this year.
 Then, an oldie but a goodie, Elton John.”

 Paddy Power’s Glastonbury 2019 headliner odds: